-Where a student is identified, per Act 1 of 2022 (Act 1), as experiencing education instability and is not eligible to graduate on time, LEAs should evaluate prior coursework and/or determine mastery of course content in order to award partial or full credit toward meeting local graduation requirements.
+Where a student is identified as having experienced education instability (per §1331.1 of the Pennsylvania School Code) and is at risk of not graduating on time, LEAs should evaluate prior coursework and/or determine mastery of course content in order to award partial or full credit toward meeting local graduation requirements.
 If the student is still unable to meet local graduation requirements, the LEA should collaborate with the chief school administrator of the prior school to determine whether the student meets the local graduation requirements of the prior entity.

-If the student is unable to meet local graduation requirements at either their current or prior school entities, the LEA may request a PDE-issued Keystone diploma; however, a student granted a Keystone Diploma will be considered a non-graduate at the local level - reducing the LEA's Grad Rate in the FRPA Index.
+If the student is unable to meet local graduation requirements at either their current or prior school entities, the LEA may request a PDE-issued Keystone diploma; however, a student requesting a Keystone Diploma is considered a non-graduate at the local level - reducing the LEA's Grad Rate in the FRPA Index.